 - On the Recipients step, select the list that you'd like to send your campaign to.

-- To send to your entire list and proceed to the next step, click the Setup step in the progress bar or the Next button in the bottom right-hard corner.
-To send to a segment of your list, click the name of the list and select the Send to a segment option to add your segmenting conditions.
-Then click the Setup step in the progress bar or the Next button in the bottom right-hard corner.
+- To send to your entire list and proceed to the next step, click the Setup step in the progress bar or the Next button in the bottom right-hand corner.
+To send to a segment of your list, click the name of the list and select either Send to a saved segment or Send to a new segment.
+Choose your segmenting conditions, then click the Setup step in the progress bar or the Next button in the bottom right-hand corner.

 - On the Template step, select one of the following options to create and add your content:

-- Choose Basic to access our drag and drop and classic templates or select one of our predesigned Themes templates to get started.
+- Choose Basic to access our drag and drop templates or select from our predesigned Themes to get started.

-- Once you've created your design on the Design step, Use the Preview & Test drop down at the top of the page to Enter Preview Mode, Send a Test Email, Push to MailChimp Mobile, or Run Inbox Inspection
+- Once you've created your design on the Design step, use the Preview and Test drop-down menu at the top of the page to Enter Preview Mode, Send a Test Email, Push to MailChimp Mobile, or Run Inbox Inspection

-- Once you're satisfied with your design, click the Confirm link in the progress bar or the Next button in the bottom right-hard corner to move forward.
+- Once you're satisfied with your design, click the Confirm link in the progress bar or the Next button in the bottom right-hand corner to continue.

-- Use the Preview & Test drop down at the top of the page to Open Popup Preview, Send a Test Email, Run Inbox Inspection, or Test with Delivery Doctor.
+- Use the Preview and Test drop-down menu at the top of the page to Open Popup Preview, Send a Test Email, Run Inbox Inspection, or Test with Delivery Doctor.
 For additional campaign testing tips, click here.

-- When you've completed testing your campaign, use the Schedule or Send buttons at the bottom of the page to send to your list.
+- When you've finished testing your campaign, use the Schedule or Send buttons at the bottom of the page to send to your list.

 If you're ready to send the campaign to your subscribers, click the Send button.
 The Prepare for launchmodal will appear.
 Click the Send Now button to send the campaign to your subscribers.

-If you select the Schedule option you'll be able to select the delivery date and time using a calendar picker and drop down menus.
-The timezone set for your account will also be displayed here and you'll have the option to edit it if it's incorrect.
+If you select the Schedule option you'll be able to select the delivery date and time using a calendar picker and drop-down menus.
+The timezone set for your account will also be displayed here and you can edit it if it's incorrect.

 Tips for creating your HTML Campaign